-As noted in \cite{hartigan1981consistency}, the hierarchy of inclusions of all clusters of $p$ is a tree structure indexed by a height or level parameter $\lambda > 0$, called the {\it cluster tree} of $p$.
-The chief goal of density clustering is to estimate, given an i.i.d. sequence $\{X_i\}_{i=1}^n$ of points from $P$, the cluster tree of $p$.
-A density tree clustering estimator is also a tree structure, consisting of a hierarchy of nested subsets of the sample points, and typically relies on non-parametric estimators of $p$ in order to determine which sample points belong to high-density regions of $p$.
-A cluster tree estimator is deemed accurate if, with high probability, the hierarchy of clusters it encodes is close, in an appropriate sense, to the hierarchy that would have been obtained should $p$ be known.
+As noted in \cite{hartigan1981consistency}, the hierarchy of inclusions of all clusters of $p$ is a tree structure indexed by $\lambda > 0$, called the {\it cluster tree} of $p$.
+The chief goal of density clustering is to estimate the cluster tree of $p$, given an i.i.d. sequence $\{X_i\}_{i=1}^n$ of points with common distribution $P$.
+A cluster tree estimator is also a tree structure, consisting of a hierarchy of nested subsets of the sample points, and typically relies on non-parametric estimators of $p$ in order to determine which sample points belong to high-density regions of $p$.
+A cluster tree estimator is deemed accurate if, with high probability, the hierarchy of clusters it encodes is close to the hierarchy that would have been obtained should $p$ be known.

-Density-based clustering is an instance of hierarchical clustering that enjoys several advantages: (1) it imposes virtually no restrictions on the shape, size and number of clusters, at any level of tree; (2) unlike {\it flat} (i.e. non-hierarchical) clustering, it does not require as input a pre-specified number of clusters and in fact the number of clusters itself is quantity that may change depending on the level of the tree; (3) it provides a multi-resolution representation of all the clustering features of $p$ across all levels $\lambda$ at the same time; (4) it allows for an efficient encoding of the entire tree of clusters with a compact data structure that can be easily accessed and queried, and (5) the main object of interest for inference, namely the cluster tree of $p$, is a well-defined population quantity, and the notions of consistency of a cluster tree estimator and of its uncertainty are well-defined.
+Density-based clustering, an instance of hierarchical clustering, enjoys several advantages: (1) it imposes virtually no restrictions on the shape, size and number of clusters, at any level of the tree; (2) unlike {\it flat} (i.e. non-hierarchical) clustering, it does not require a pre-specified number of clusters as an input and in fact the number of clusters itself is a quantity that may change depending on the level of the tree; (3) it provides a multi-resolution representation of all the clustering features of $p$ across all levels $\lambda$ at the same time; (4) it allows for an efficient representation and storage of the entire tree of clusters with a compact data structure that can be easily accessed and queried, and (5) the main object of interest for inference, namely the cluster tree of $p$, is a well-defined quantity.